 - fewer instrumental births and

 - lower incidence of preterm birth.

-Kate arrived at hospital just 154 minutes before she gave birth!
+Kate arrived at the hospital just 154 minutes before she gave birth!

 Many doulas and childbirth educators recommend staying at home as long as comfortable during labour.
-It's generally thought that when a normal, healthy, full term mother labours longer at home, before going to hospital, she has a shorter hospital stay, feels more in control and needs fewer interventions to progress labour and relieve pain.
+It's generally thought that when a normal, healthy, full-term mother labours longer at home, before going to the hospital, she has a shorter hospital stay, feels more in control and needs fewer interventions to progress labour and relieve pain.